LinnSilver/Project1-Farrier/README.md

 ## Credits
 ### Content
 All content on this webpage was written by the developer.

 ### Media
-- All images were downloaded from [Freeimages.com](https://www.freeimages.com/photo/silhouette-of-a-horse-at-sunset-1640166)
+- Freeimages.
+All images were downloaded from [Freeimages.com](https://www.freeimages.com/photo/silhouette-of-a-horse-at-sunset-1640166)
 - Google font -Font type Chivo is imported from Google font.
 - Font awesome -Provided media link icons.
 - Favicon -Favicon icon on tab was produced with Favicon.